pjmeisch-cc/usingk8s/documentservice/readme.md

 # DocumentService

-A Spring Boot appliaction with the _web, actuator_ and _elasticsearch_ components.
+A Spring Boot application with the _web, actuator_ and _elasticsearch_ components.

 ## Docker image